david-hernandez/composer-tutorial/8-Conflict/README.md

 You may find yourself running into a conflict or two.
 In general, Composer will manage versions based on what you provide in the `composer.json` file and what your dependencies provide in their `composer.json` files.
-That is why specifying ranges is better than exact versions; especially, when more than one of your dependencies depends on the same project/library.
+That is why specifying ranges is better than exact versions; especially, when more than one of your dependencies depends on the same package.

 Sometimes, however, you need to ensure Composer does not retrieve a specific version of a dependency.
 Composer provides a field for this called `conflict`.